-- Discount rates: these are determined using a capital asset pricing model to calculate a pre-tax rate that reflects current market assessments of the time value of money and the risk specific to the asset. - Risk adjustments specific to the counterparties (including assumptions about credit default rates) are derived from credit risk gradings determined by VALUE IFRS PIc's internal credit risk management group. - Earnings growth factor for unlisted equity securities: these are estimated based on market information for similar types of companies. - Contingent consideration receivable and payable expected cash inflows: these are estimated based on the terms of the sale contract, the entity's knowledge of the business and how the current economic environment is likely to impact it.
+- Discount rates: these are determined using a capital asset pricing model to calculate a pre-tax rate that reflects current market assessments of the time value of money and the risk specific to the asset. - Risk adjustments specific to the counterparties (including assumptions about credit default rates) are derived from credit risk gradings determined by VALUE IFRS Plc's internal credit risk management group. - Earnings growth factor for unlisted equity securities: these are estimated based on market information for similar types of companies. - Contingent consideration receivable and payable expected cash inflows: these are estimated based on the terms of the sale contract, the entity's knowledge of the business and how the current economic environment is likely to impact it.

-Changes in level 2 and 3 fair values are analysed at the end of each reporting period during the halfyearly valuation discussion between the CFO, AC and the valuation team.
-As part of this discussion the team presents a report that explains the reason for the fair value movements.
+Changes in level 2 and 3 fair values are analysed at the end of each reporting period during the half-yearly valuation discussion between the CFO, AC and the valuation team.
+As part of this discussion, the team presents a report that explains the reason for the fair value movements.

-16(d) Fair values of other financial instruments (unrecognise ed) IAS34(16A)(j) IFRS7(25) IFRS7(29)(a) The group also has a number of financial instruments which are r balance sheet.
-For the majority of these instruments, the fair valu carrying amounts, since the interest receivable/payable is either of instruments are short-term in nature.
-Significant differences were instruments at 30 June 2021: es are not materially diffe erent to their ates or the Carrying amount CU'000 Fair value CU'000 Non-current receivables Loans to key management personnel 520 455 Financial assets at amortised cost Debentures 750 885 Zero coupon bonds 550 773 Non-current borrowings Bank loans 42,852 45,100 Convertible notes 16,830 17,505 Redeemable preference shares 11,000 9,240 IAS34(19) 17 Basis of preparation of half-year repo This condensed consolidated interim financial report for the half-y od 30 Jupo 1/204(19) 2021 has been prepared in accordance with Accounting Standard IAS34(6) Not mandatory The interim report does not include all the notes of the type norm report.
-Accordingly, this report is to be read in conjunction with th December 2020 and any public announcements made by VALUE period.
-22 e annual report for the ye ear ended 31 IAS34(16A)(a) The accounting policies adopted are consistent with those of the corresponding interim reporting period, except for the estimation adoption of new and amended standards as set out below.
-21 17(a) New and amended standards adopted by the group 28- 38 IAS8(28)(a) Revised requirements A number of amended standards became applicable for the curre have to change its accounting policies or make retrospective adju amended standards.
-32 17(b) Impact of standards issued but not yet applied by the IAS8(30) [Entities that could be expected to be significantly impacted by th Contracts should consider whether there is any information that t financial report.]
-25 Notes to the consolidated financial statements
+16(d) Fair values of other financial instruments (unrecognised)

+IAS34(16A)(j) IFRS7(25) IFRS7(29)(a) The group also has a number of financial instruments which are not measured at fair value in the balance sheet.
+For the majority of these instruments, the fair values are not materially different to their carrying amounts, since the interest receivable/payable is either close to current market rates or the instruments are short-term in nature.
+Significant differences were identified for the following instruments at 30 June 2022:

+17 Basis of preparation of half-year report 1-2,8,22-25,27,28

+This condensed consolidated interim financial report for the half-year reporting period ended 30 June 2022 has been prepared in accordance with Accounting Standard IAS 34 Interim Financial Reporting.

+IAS34(6) Not mandatory The interim report does not include all the notes of the type normally included in an annual financial report.
+Accordingly, this report is to be read in conjunction with the annual report for the year ended 31 December 2021 and any public announcements made by VALUE IFRS Plc during the interim reporting period.22

+IAS34(16A)(a)

+The accounting policies adopted are consistent with those of the previous financial year and corresponding interim reporting period, except for the estimation of income tax (see note 3(b)) and the adoption of new and amended standards as set out below.
+21

+17(a) New and amended standards adopted by the group 29-36

+IAS8(28)(a) Revised requirements A number of amended standards became applicable for the current reporting period.
+The group did not have to change its accounting policies or make retrospective adjustments as a result of adopting these amended standards.32

+17(b) Impact of standards issued but not yet applied by the entity ^{25,26}

+[Entities that could be expected to be significantly impacted by the adoption of IFRS 17 Insurance Contracts should consider whether there is any information that they should provide in the interim financial report.]
+25

+Notes to the consolidated financial statements